 What Not to Bring?

-You should not bring any items known as “restricted goods” into any nation you are visiting (and will be returning to).
-This includes weapons or devices that are referred to as “weapons of mass destruction,” as well as anything classified as “hateful items,” which include anything that might inflame others.
+You should not bring any items known as “restricted goods” into any nation you visit (and will return to).
+This includes weapons or devices referred to as “weapons of mass destruction,” as well as anything classified as “hateful items,” which include anything that might inflame others.

 Other restricted items include endangered or invasive plants and fruit, protected or invasive animal species, toxic materials (such as asbestos), flammables or explosives (like gasoline), ivory (the trade of which is illegal virtually everywhere), used batteries (if they aren’t rechargeable), and prescription drugs that you do not have a permit for.